 People use fenugreek for other conditions.
 They range from improving appetite to helping nursing women produce more breast milk.
 As a skin treatment, people use it for swelling, rashes, and wounds.
-There's no good evidence about whether these uses of fenugreek help.
+There's no good evidence that these uses of fenugreek help.

 Because fenugreek is an unproven treatment, there's no established dose, and formulations may differ depending on the brand.
 Some people take 10 to 15 grams (or more) of the seeds daily for diabetes.
 Fenugreek is available in teas marketed to women who are breastfeeding, although it's not clear that they have any benefit, One study did find it increased milk production in breastfeeding women.
 Ask your doctor for advice.

 Can you get fenugreek naturally from foods?

 Many people eat fenugreek seeds and greens.
 The seed is also a common seasoning.